HenriqueHackcode/Dashboard_Streamlit/README.md

 » bcrypt

-O total de bibliotecas usadas no projeto está no arquivo requirements.txt
+As bibliotecas restantes usadas no projeto, está no arquivo requirements.txt